-We’ve had countless customers tell us that they love our product, but not everyone loves our documentation.
+We’ve had countless customers tell us that they love our product, but fewer people gush about our documentation.
 As an infrastructure company, having great docs is just as important as boosting call quality and SMS delivery rates.
-This is why, as part of our focus on making our product the best that it can be, we’ve put together a small task force to improve our documentation.
-We hope that these improvements can help ensure that everyone (i.e., seasoned and novice developers) have a great experience with Plivo.
+This is why, as part of our focus on making our product the best it can be, we’ve put together a small task force to improve our documentation.
+We hope that the improvements we’re making help ensure that both novice and seasoned developers have a great experience with Plivo.

-- Lower the learning curve: we often take our own knowledge for granted and forget how hard it was for each of us to learn a new platform.
-This is why we’re breaking down the getting started section into more foundational steps.
+- Lower the learning curve: We often take our own knowledge for granted and forget how hard it was for each of us to learn a new platform.
+To lower that learning curve, we’re breaking down the Getting Started section into more foundational steps.

-- Build a better foundation: by breaking down and simplifying each step, we’re also providing the opportunity to build a better understanding for our developers.
-Each proceeding tutorial will be a build up of the one before it.
+- Build a better foundation: By breaking down and simplifying each step, we’re trying build a better understanding for our developer customers.
+Each tutorial will build on the ones before it.

-- More comprehensive: telecom is full of technical jargon that’s important for conceptualizing how web and mobile apps interact with telecom infrastructure.
-Therefore, you’ll see us explain certain concepts in more detail to bring more transparency in how telecom works.
+- More comprehensive: Telecom is full of technical jargon that’s important for conceptualizing how web and mobile apps interact with telecom infrastructure.
+Therefore, you’ll see us explain certain concepts in more detail to bring more transparency to the way telecom works.

-- More languages: our getting started section is full of examples, but most of it is written in Python.
-Indeed, we are Python folks, but you’ll now see how everything can be done in Ruby, Java, PHP, .NET, and Curl.
+- More languages: Our Getting Started section is full of examples, but most of them were written in Python.
+You’ll now see how everything can be done in Ruby, Java, PHP, .NET, and Curl as well.

 To start things off, we’ve added more getting started tutorials for SMS.
 And in the next few weeks, you can expect to see a lot more improvements.

-Below is a list of new SMS tutorials that we’ve added:
+Here are some of new SMS tutorials we’ve added:

-- Send a Single SMS: Send an outbound SMS text message to any phone number.
+- Send a Single SMS Message: Send an outbound SMS text message to any phone number.
 Use cases: two-factor authentication, notifications, communication apps, etc.

-- Receive an SMS: Receive SMS text messages in 19 countries around the world.
-Use cases: car share, delivery coordination, surveys and polling, two-factor authentication, etc.
+- Receive an SMS Message: Receive SMS text messages in 19 countries around the world.
+Use cases: ride hailing, delivery coordination, surveys and polling, two-factor authentication, etc.

-- Reply to an Incoming SMS: Interact with end users using SMS text messages.
+- Reply to an Incoming SMS Message: Interact with end users using SMS text messages.
 Use cases: product reviews, dating apps, purchase verification, etc.

-- Forward an Incoming SMS: Redirect incoming messages to another phone number.
-Use cases: help desks, sales teams, CRMs, etc.
+- Forward an Incoming SMS Message: Redirect incoming messages to another phone number.
+Use cases: help desks, sales teams, CRM, etc.

-- Handling SMS Delivery Reports: Setup a webserver to handle all of your delivery reports.
+- Handle SMS Delivery Reports: Set up a web server to handle all of your delivery reports.
 Use cases: customer dashboards, analytics, calculating ROI, etc.

-- SMS to Email: Forward SMS text messages on your phone number to your email inbox.
+- Forward SMS to Email: Forward SMS text messages on your phone number to your email inbox.